codingmast1/sql-injection-testing/readme.md

 <img src = "screenshots/1.png" height = 500 width  = 900/>

-4. Create mysql database in php-my-admin with name "project",further in this database create a table with name "users", with column name   as "srno", "name", "city"
+4. Create mysql database in php-my-admin with name "project",further in this database create a table with name "users", with column name   as "srno", "name", "city" <br>
-  "srno" = type integer and length 5
+  "srno" = type integer and length 5 <br>
-  "name" = type varchar and length 30
+  "name" = type varchar and length 30 <br>
-  "city" = type varchar and length 30
+  "city" = type varchar and length 30 <br>

    After creating table you need to insert some random records in the table.